 - ½ teaspoon garlic powder

-- 2 tablespoons coconut oil or oil of choice as needed to coat pan
+- 2 tablespoons grapeseed oil or as needed to coat pan

 - ½ cup diced onion (¼ large)